liqotech/liqo/docs/installation/install.md

 **Installation**

-Liqo can be installed on an EKS cluster through:
+Liqo can be installed on an EKS cluster with the following command:

 ```bash
 liqoctl install eks --eks-cluster-region=${EKS_CLUSTER_REGION} \
         --eks-cluster-name=${EKS_CLUSTER_NAME}
 ```

-By default, the cluster is assigned the same name as that specified through the `--eks-cluster-name` parameter.
+The name of the cluster will be equal to the one specified in the `--eks-cluster-name` parameter.
-Alternatively, you can manually specify a different name with the `--cluster-name` *liqoctl* flag.
+Alternatively, you can manually set a different name with the `--cluster-name` *liqoctl* flag.

 ```{admonition} Service Type
 By default, the **EKS** provider exposes *liqo-auth* and *liqo-gateway* with **LoadBalancer** services.